 Environmental and Business Management

-Sustainable development is a principal goal and a key policy feature of many of the major institutes and governments of the world.
-A key element of achieving sustainable development is the balance of Environmental, Economic and Social development drivers.
 This course will take an integrated view of environmental management within a business context and will provide the specialist interdisciplinary training that is required to fully integrate sustainable development objectives into businesses management.
-By integrating modules from Bangor Business School and The School of Environment, Natural Resources and Geography, it will train students to be sophisticated environmental managers who can interpret legislative and audit requirements and deliver them in a manner conducive to continued economic development.
-The programme includes highly topical case studies from across these sectors reflecting changing strategies and alternative approaches.
+By integrating modules from Bangor Business School and The School of Environment, Natural Resources and Geography, it will train students to be environmental managers who can interpret legislative and audit requirements and deliver them in a manner conducive to continued economic development.

-Entry to the course normally requires at least a 2(ii) degree in a relevant subject, e.g. Environmental Science or Business Studies from a university, or a similar qualification from any other institution.
+A 2.2 Honours degree in a relevant subject, e.g. environmental science or business studies from a university, or a similar qualification from any other institution.
 Alternatively, possession of a suitable professional qualification and relevant practical experience may also be accepted.
-In general, however, applicants are judged on their individual merits and age, work experience and other factors are also considered.
+In general, however, applicants are judged on their individual merits, work experience and other factors are also considered.
 Where English is not the native language/language of instruction: IELTS: 6.0 (with no element below 5.5) is required.

 Get in touch today and increase your future employability